-Some employers intentionally misclassify their employees by calling them "independent contractors" or "contract labor" to avoid paying them overtime.
-This is because federal overtime law only applies to employees, not independent contractors.
+Some employers intentionally misclassify employees by calling them "independent contractors" or "contract labor" in order to avoid paying them overtime wages.
+This is because federal overtime law only applies to "employees," not independent contractors.

-Your employer, however, cannot deny you overtime pay merely by labeling you an "independent contractor."
-Whether or not you are an employee or independent contractor depends on a number of factors.
+An employer, however, cannot deny an employee overtime pay merely by labeling a worker an "independent contractor."
+Whether a worker is actually an independent contractor is a legal issue and depends on a number of factors.

-Chances are good that you are an employee who is entitled to overtime pay--even if your employer calls you an "independent contractor" or "contract employee"--if:
+Chances are good that you are an "employee" entitled to overtime pay--even if your employer calls you an "independent contractor"--if: